ajsoriar/purple-console/README.md

 # purple-console

+javascript component that prints logs in a DIV layer.
+It can be useful when dealing with special hardware like Smart TVs or Set-Top Boxes which do not allow debugging.

+## Install

+    npm i purple-console
+    yarn add purple-console

+## Basic configuration

+    In your HTML: <script src="./node_modules/purple-console/src/purple-console.js"></script>

+    In your js code: log("Hello world!");

-Light javascript component to do logging stuff right to the WEB UI, without the need of developer tools.
-It can be useful when dealing with special hardware like mobile devices or TV's.
-Data can be rendered in a div, a canvas or a textarea.
-There is an API to set start points and LAPs in order to do benchmarking and print the results in the console.
-Several consoles can be launched and the look and feel can be personalised.
+## Data can be rendered in a div, a canvas or a textarea.

+## Set start points and LAPs in order to do benchmarking and print the results in the console.

+##Launch several consoles

+##Change the look and feel.